HylandSoftware/ngx-animations/README.md

 Contributions are welcome!
 Continue reading for instructions on how to contribute.

 ### Commit Message
 When you are happy with the changes you have made, commit the updated code to the repository.
-Commit messages should follow the [material commit message guidelines](https://bitbucket.hylandqa.net/projects/OB/repos/ngweb-animations/branches).
+Commit messages should follow the [material commit message guidelines](https://github.com/angular/material2/blob/master/CONTRIBUTING.md#-commit-message-guidelines).
 It is recommended that you install the [commitizen](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) VS Code extension to help.
 Alternatively, run `npm run commit` to commit from the command line.

 ### Contribution Ideas
 Want to contribute, but not sure where to start?
 Here are some suggestions
 * Take a look at [animate.css](https://github.com/daneden/animate.css) for inspiration.
 You can also use the transitions on that site as a starting point for your animations
 * Make some emphasis transitions.
 Currently all animations run when the element is added to a view.
 There could be plenty of uses for animations that transition from an active to inactive state, or for emphasizing elements.
 * Currently, all animations grow and shrink in height, but not in width.
 See if shrinking width in the current animations works well, or add separate animations that shrink on the X axis.

+### Deploying
+The deploy script will not work for anyone who is not signed in to my firebase account.
+If there is a change to the demo app, tag me (Benjamin Kindle) in an issue.

+## Tips
+* If you want to fade between two elements without shrinking and growing, add `position:absolute` and `max-height: [some-height]px` to the proper elements.
+See the cat picture in the demo site for an example.